Franz Ullrich

-Franz Ullrich (22 July 1830 – 21 December 1891) was a German industrialist, inventor, vineyard owner, entrepreneur, and co-founder of the enamelling factory Gebrüder Ullrich in the town of Maikammer, Germany.
+Franz Ullrich (22 July 1830 – 21 December 1891) was a German industrialist, inventor, winery owner, entrepreneur, and co-founder of the enamelling factory Gebrüder Ullrich in the town of Maikammer, Germany.

 Together with his brother Anton Ullrich, he developed a patent for a joint spring lock in folding rulers, which enabled measurements in horizontal and vertical positions without the rulers collapsing.
 His son, Gustav Ullrich, later became a prominent entrepreneur.

 Life and work

 Origin and youth

 Franz Ullrich was the youngest of seven siblings.
 He was the son of Leonhard Ullrich (1793–1838), an internationally active merchant, and his wife, Regina Damm.
 Leonhard ran a business dealing in colonial goods and textiles at what is now Sankt Martiner Straße 5 in Maikammer.

 Entrepreneurial activities

 Beginnings

 After joining the expanding family business run by his brother Anton, the space became insufficient.
 Franz completed a four-year banking course in Neustadt an der Weinstraße, and together they built the first factory hall on the Dieterwiesen grounds.
 By the 1870s, they began experiments with the enamelling of tin raw materials.

 On November 17, 1857, Franz married Eva Katharina Schmitt in Maikammer, while Anton married her sister.